Ray Klivecka: Coaching career

-1979-80 he was a co-owner of the then Major Indoor Soccer League expansion franchise St. Louis Steamers.
+From 1979-80, he was a co-owner of the then Major Indoor Soccer League expansion franchise, St. Louis Steamers.

-In 1980 he also was head coach and general manager for seven matches of the NASL-Franchise Rochester Lancers which quit after that season.
+In 1980, he was also head coach and general manager for seven matches of the NASL-Franchise Rochester Lancers, which quit after that season.

-Klivecka took over as head coach of the Buffalo Stallions of Major Indoor Soccer League for the 1980 and 1981 seasons, compiling a 39-30 record and leading the club to the playoffs in both seasons.
+Klivecka took over as head coach of the Buffalo Stallions of Major Indoor Soccer League for the 1980 and 1981 seasons, compiling a 39–30 record and leading the club to the playoffs in both seasons.

 Due in part to his success with Buffalo, in the early days of December 1984 Klivecka was re-hired as head coach of the New York Cosmos, now playing indoor soccer in the MISL, for the 1984 season, where he stayed until the bitter end in mid 1985.
-Later he ended up suing the cosmos for $ 100,000.
+Later he ended up suing the cosmos for $100,000.

-In 1986 he was shortlived coach of the indoor expansion franchise New York Express.
-President and ex-Cosmos goalkeeper Shep Messing fired him after a 0-10 season start record.
+In 1986, he was a short-lived coach of the indoor expansion franchise New York Express.
+President and ex-Cosmos goalkeeper Shep Messing fired him after a 0–10 season start record.